 Monthly Tech-Tip | No tracking!
 No ads! |

 Supply chain issues during Covid made it difficult to get posts.
 I wondered if I could make my own.
 I have access to the same ceramic materials that post manufacturers use.
 Firing to the highest temperature they will ever experience should make them dimensionally stable, for me that is cone 10.
 In the past it was always a hassle to make the extruder die, but not anymore.
 An ordinary 3D printed PLA template will easily withstand the pressure in a hand extruder (even if printed with infill).
 The precision tapering possible is amazing.
 Notice that the floating centre has a tapered bridge to help clay knit together as it flows around it.
 What about a refractory plastic body?
 I started with L4543, it is cheap to make and dries quickly with minimal shrinkage.
 To cut posts to length with a square end I print sleeves to slide them into.
-I you would like the 3D drawing it is in the Files manager in Insight-live.com, it is parametric and easy to change.
+I you would like the 3D drawing it is in the Files manager in Insight-live.com, it is parametric and easy to change (click the link below to go straight there).

 Material prices are sky rocketing.
 And, the more complex your supplier's supply chain the more likely they won't be able to deliver.
 How can you adapt to coming disruption, even turn it into a benefit?
 Learn to create base recipes for your glazes and even clay bodies.
 Learn now how to substitute frits and other materials in glazes (get the chemistry of frits you use now so you are ready).
 Even better: Learn to see your glaze as an oxide formula.
 Then calculate formula-to-batch to use whatever materials you can get.
 Learn how to adjust glazes for thermal expansion, temperature, surface, color, etc. And your clay bodies?
 Develop an organized physical testing regimen now to accumulate data on their properties, learn to understand how each material in the recipe contributes to those properties.
 Armed with that data you will be able to adjust recipes to adapt to changing supplies.